-Join Jennifer McBee for an in-depth discussion in this video What you should know before watching this course, part of Access 2013: Prepare for the Microsoft Office Specialist Certification Exam (77-424).
+Join Jennifer McBee for an in-depth discussion in this video What you should know before watching this course, part of Cert Prep: Access 2013 Microsoft Office Specialist (77-424).

 - [Voiceover] Who should take this course?
 If you're interested in becoming a Microsoft Office specialist and you've been using Access 2013 for at least six months and are comfortable with the commands and ribbons, then you're a great candidate for this course.

 Disclaimer: Microsoft does not produce, provide, or endorse this video training course.